 In case you missed it, I made the a Monogram Flag for the deck.

-I’m so pleased with the performance of the Ryobi Electric Pressure Washer but just as pleased with how easy it is to use and put away.
-Although my husband did most of this cleaning while I took a few pictures, I have already taken the pressure washer out by myself just to give a try.
+I’m so pleased with the performance of the pressure washer but just as pleased with how easy it is to use and put away.
+Although Ray did most of this cleaning while I took a few pictures, I have already taken the pressure washer out by myself just to give a try.
 Easy as pie to handle!

 Anytime you are working with tools you need to keep yourself safe…here is the best way to be protected when using the pressure washer.